-Today I’m going to talk about how ADHD differs in girls and women.
-As we’ve established in My Mental Health: ADHD and My Mental Health: ADHD Extended, boys are quite often diagnosed with ADHD more than girls.
+ADHD can look very different for girls and women than for others, a fact that has caused women across the globe to spend the first part of their lives searching for answers.
+As we’ve established in My Mental Health: ADHD and My Mental Health: ADHD Extended, boys are quite often diagnosed with ADHD more often than girls.
+For every girl that receives a diagnosis, there are between 3-5 boys diagnosed.
 This doesn’t mean that girls are less likely to have ADHD, only that it is less likely to be diagnosed and treated.

 ADHD In Girls And Women